CodeYourFuture/fundamentals-course/lesson-4.md

 Another opportunity to ask questions about last week's homework.
 If you would like some assistance on any of the exercises, the teaching assistants will be available to help.

+## Pairing session

+Each student will have a pairing session with one of the instructors to solve a programming problem using JavaScript in CodePen.

 ## Homework

 ### Udacity: Intro to JavaScript